igorantolic/ai-esp32-rotary-encoder/README.md

 ## Description

-This library enables your esp32 easy implementation of rotary encoder functionality in your application.
+This library enables  easy implementation of rotary encoder functionality in your application for ESP32, ESP8266 (or similar microcontroller).

 ## Installing